-Year class strengths were assumed known (and equal to one) for years prior to 1974 and after 2007, when inadequate or no catch-at-age data were available.
-Otherwise year class strengths were estimated under the assumption that the estimates from the model should average one.
+Year class strengths were assumed known (and equal to one) for years before 1974 and after 2013, when inadequate or no catch-at-age data were available.
+Otherwise, year class strengths were estimated under the assumption that the estimates from the model must average one.
+The Haist parameterisation for year class multipliers was used.

-MCMCs were estimated using $3 \times 10^6$ iterations, a burn-in length of $5 \times 10^5$ iterations, and with every $2500^{\text{th}}$ sample kept from the final $2.5 \times 10^6$ iterations (i.e., a final sample of length 1000 was taken from the Bayesian posterior).
+MCMCs were estimated using $2x10^7$ iterations, a burn-in length of $1.75x10^7$ iterations, and with every 2500^{th} sample kept from the final $2.5x10^6$ iterations (i.e., a final sample of length 1000 was taken from the Bayesian posterior).